medialab/minet/docs/cli.md

 Retrieve followers of given list using Twitter API v2.

 positional arguments:
-  column                                     Name of the column containing the Twitter list id. file                                       CSV file containing the inquired Twitter lists.
+  column                                     Name of the column containing the Twitter list id or url. file                                       CSV file containing the inquired Twitter lists id or url.

 optional arguments:
   -h, --help                                 show this help message and exit